radu-matei/radu-matei.github.io/content/blog/real-world-draft.md

 ### Deploy the Node back-end

-Earlier we were talking about Draft packs, and how to get started with an exisiting application - this sample is already configured with the Dockerfile and Helm chart required to deploy on Kubernetes - however, you can customize it to your needs and even write your own packs for your team.
+Earlier we were talking about Draft packs, and how to get started with an existing application - this sample is already configured with the Dockerfile and Helm chart required to deploy on Kubernetes - however, you can customize it to your needs and even write your own packs for your team.

-> You can find [the pack used for this application in my packs repositopry](https://github.com/radu-matei/draft-packs/tree/master/packs/node-debug) - the only difference compared to [the official Draft pack for NodeJS](https://github.com/Azure/draft/tree/master/packs/javascript) is that this one exposes an additional port that we will use later for remote debugging, 9229 - more on this later.
+> You can find [the pack used for this application in my packs repository](https://github.com/radu-matei/draft-packs/tree/master/packs/node-debug) - the only difference compared to [the official Draft pack for NodeJS](https://github.com/Azure/draft/tree/master/packs/javascript) is that this one exposes an additional port that we will use later for remote debugging, 9229 - more on this later.

 Navigate to the `node-backend` folder, and if everything is setup correctly, you should be able to: